Light-emitting diode: Other applications

 The progressive miniaturization of low-voltage lighting technology, such as LEDs and OLEDs, suitable to incorporate into low-thickness materials has fostered experimentation in combining light sources and wall covering surfaces for interior walls in the form of LED wallpaper.

 Research and development

 Key challenges

 LEDs require optimized efficiency to hinge on ongoing improvements such as phosphor materials and quantum dots.

 The process of down-conversion (the method by which materials convert more-energetic photons to different, less energetic colors) also needs improvement.
 For example, the red phosphors that are used today are thermally sensitive and need to be improved in that aspect so that they do not color shift and experience efficiency drop-off with temperature.
 Red phosphors could also benefit from a narrower spectral width to emit more lumens and becoming more efficient at converting photons.

 In addition, work remains to be done in the realms of current efficiency droop, color shift, system reliability, light distribution, dimming, thermal management, and power supply performance.

+Early suspicions were that the LED droop was caused by elevated temperatures.
+Scientists showed that temperature was not the root cause of efficiency droop.
+The mechanism causing efficiency droop was identified in 2007 as Auger recombination, which was taken with mixed reaction.
+A 2013 study conclusively identified Auger recombination as the cause.